 Nitrogen is the most essential element that is applied most frequently and with high amount in rice production (Mia et al., 2023).
 High-yielding rice cultivars needs large amount of nitrogen to achieve 4 acceptable grain yields in contemporary agriculture (Islam et al., 2024b).
 The reasons in rice production are that crop rotations involving rice do not permit accumulation of soil nitrogen; there are many chemical, biochemical and microbial transformations of nitrogen in flooded soils, and the degree that the nitrogen loss mechanisms operate in flooded soil in rice production (Norman et al., 2003).
 But application of nitrogen fertilizer either in excess or less than optimum rate affects both yield and quality of rice to remarkable extent, hence proper management of crop nutrition is immense importance (Awan et al., 2011).

 Different row spacing affected significantly the number of fertile tillers and total tillers per square meter.
-Wider row spacing reduces the crop‟s competitive ability with weeds because it increases the space available for the weeds between the rows and decreases the competitive ability of the crop (Imran et al., 2025; Martin et al., 2009).
+Wider row spacing reduces the crop’s competitive ability with weeds because it increases the space available for the weeds between the rows and decreases the competitive ability of the crop (Imran et al., 2025; Martin et al., 2009).
 The maximum benefit in respect of rice yield can be obtained where planting is done with proper spacing (Sultana et al., 2012).

-Plant spacing and nitrogen level is a big factor for high yield of rice.
-Standard plant spacing affect quality of rice and proper spacing enhance rice quality (Tuhin et al., 2025).
+Plant spacing and nitrogen level are big factors for high yield of rice.
+Standard plant spacing affects quality of rice and proper spacing enhances rice quality (Tuhin et al., 2025).
 But in Bangladesh most of the farmers do not maintain proper space and for this other management activities being difficult.
 Nitrogen loss is higher in Bangladesh for geographical location and environmental condition (Salam et al., 2022).
 Most of the cases farmers are using higher level of nitrogen or less than recommendation.
-For this the yield of BRRI dhan28 reduces at a significant level and increase the cost of production.
-Therefore, an attempt has taken to investigate the performance of BRRI dhan28 as affected by spacing and level of nitrogen in boro season.
+For this the yield of BRRI dhan28 reduces to a significant level and increases the cost of production.
+Therefore, an attempt has been made to investigate the performance of BRRI dhan28 as affected by spacing and level of nitrogen in boro season.
 Therefore, the objectives of this study were: to determine the optimum nitrogen level on growth and yield of BRRI dhan28, to investigate proper plant spacing on growth, grain yield and yield components of BRRI dhan28, and to evaluate the interaction effect and economically feasible plant spacing and different nitrogen levels on growth, grain yield and yield components of BRRI dhan28 in boro season.

 2. material and methods